 You can attach an SSL policy to more than one proxy.
 You cannot configure more than one SSL policy for a particular proxy.

-SSL proxy load balancers and external HTTP(S) load balancers do not support SSL versions 3.0 or earlier.
+Cloud Load Balancing does not support SSL versions 3.0 or earlier.
 The following table describes the feature support for each TLS/SSL version.

 |TLS/SSL version||Feature support|